Considerations for International Visitors

 - Visitors are international students at U.S. universities.

 - Visitors are interested in internship opportunities.
-(Please visit our Careers section for more information on GAO's internship program.)
+(Learn more about GAO’s internship program.)

-If you are interested in visiting GAO, please submit the International Visitors Program form no later than three weeks prior to the date of your requested visit.
-GAO's Office of Strategic Planning and External Liaison will contact you to discuss your request.
+If you are interested in visiting GAO, please submit the International Visitors Program form (PDF—right click and choose "Save Link As" or "Save Target As" to download) no later than three weeks prior to the date of your requested visit.
+GAO’s Office of Strategic Planning and External Liaison will contact you to discuss your request.

 If we are unable to accommodate your request, please note that there are other ways that we can facilitate information exchange.
 For example, we can direct you to specific GAO reports on the subjects you are interested in or send you an information packet about GAO.